glankk/gz/INSTALL.md

 ## Installing gz
 The currently supported games are:
-- The Legend of Zelda: Ocarina of Time (NTSC Version 1.0)
+- The Legend of Zelda: Ocarina of Time (NTSC-U/J 1.0)
+- The Legend of Zelda: Ocarina of Time (NTSC-U/J 1.1)
-- The Legend of Zelda: Ocarina of Time (NTSC Version 1.2)
+- The Legend of Zelda: Ocarina of Time (NTSC-U/J 1.2)

 There are two methods of using this software, described below.

 ### Using gz with a Gameshark
+*Note: Gameshark support has been deprecated.
+It is still provided, but untested and without guarantees.*
 You will need:
 - An N64 with a supported game cartridge, and an Expansion Pak.
 - A Gameshark with a functional parallel port (note that some 3.3s only have dummy ports).